Diane29/GetDataProject/CodeBook.md

 - 26 Frequency Domain Signals with either mean or standad deviation

 ### Abbreviations
-StdDev- Standard Deviation
+- StdDev-Standard Deviation
-Acc - Acceleration
+- Acc-Acceleration
-Mag - Magnitude
+- Mag-Magnitude
-XYZ - 3-axial signals in the X, Y and Z directions
+- XYZ-3-axial signals in the X, Y and Z directions

 ### Subject
 - number (1-30) identifying the subject in the data